amoe/acceleratedcpp/exercise-notes.md

 > requirements.
 That is, check whether a student did all the homework, and if a
 > graduate student, whether the student wrote a thesis.

+Just a virtual predicate that calls the superclass method really.
+Could be wrapped in a function if needed.

+Oh, by predicate they mean the overloaded operator